Skip to main content

 Frequency of Required Meetings

-1. Is there a requirement for how often pupils and teachers should meet face-to-face in independent study?
+1. Is there a requirement for how often students and teachers should meet face-to-face in independent study?
 (Updated 01-Jul-2022)

-1. Statute does not specify the frequency of pupil-teacher in-person interactions; however, EC sections 51747(a) and 51749.6(a)(7) state that adopted written policies and independent study agreements must stipulate the maximum length of time between the date the assignment is given and when it must be completed.
-The written agreement shall identify the classes/courses the pupil must complete, and when and how to turn in assignments.
+1. Statute does not specify the frequency of student-teacher in-person interactions; however, EC sections 51747(a) and 51749.6(a)(7) state that adopted written policies and written agreements must stipulate the maximum length of time between the date the assignment is given and when it must be completed.
+The written agreement shall identify the classes/courses the student must complete, and when and how to turn in assignments.
 However, the law is silent about meetings.

 Minimum Standards for Live Interaction and Synchronous Instruction